pydio/pydio-doc-developer-guide/1_preset_jobs/additions/validation-workflow.md

-This job provides a full-featured, customizable validation workflow.
+This flow provides a full-featured, customizable validation workflow.
 It uses files metadata and specific roles to achieve the following approval scenario:

  - **Alert Reviewers**: when a file is created, tag it as "pending" and send an alert to all users with "reviewer" role.
  - **Inform Owner**: when a reviewer changes its metadata from "pending" to another status ("In Review" or "Validated"), notify the original creator that his file is being looked at.